 Snare drum independence refers to the ability to play snare drum rhythms that are separate from the pattern(s) performed by the rest of your limbs.

-For beginners, I recommend playing the exercises on the left, which focus on just two voices on the drum set (snare drum and hi-hat).
+For beginning drummers, I recommend playing the exercises on the left, which focus on just two voices on the drum set (snare drum and hi-hat).
 Intermediate drummers may benefit from playing the exercises on the right, which incorporate a steady bass drum pattern in addition to the hands.

 If you’re more advanced, try playing the snare patterns over more challenging rhythmic patterns.